zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/automl/automl.md

 5. Click on any model name to view the model details in the Model Detail dialog.
 Click **Prediction Impacts** and **Confusion Matrix** tab in the dialog to view the respective details, as shown in the screenshots below:

 * **Prediction Impact:** Displays the importance of the attributes in terms of the target prediction of the models.
+In this lab, the attribute HOUSEHOLD_SIZE has the highest impact on target prediction.
+Move your cursor over the prediction impact chart for each attribute to view the values.

 	![View Prediction Impact](images/prediction_impact.png)

-* **Confusion Matrix:** Displays the different combination of actual and predicted values by the algorithm in a table.
-Confusion Matrix serves as a performance measurement of the machine learning algorithm.
+* **Confusion Matrix:** Characterizes the accuracy of a model, including the types of errors made.
+Confusion Matrix is usually computed on a test dataset and helps in assessing the model quality.
+Here, the confusion matrix results are presented as a percentage of the test data being classified into true positive (actual = predicted = 1) and true negative (actual = predicted  = 0), and false positive (actual = 0, predicted = 1) and false negative (actual = 1, predicted = 0).

 	![View Confusion Matrix](images/confusion_matrix.png)